ddttom/doc2web/docs/user-manual.md

 - **Modular architecture for improved maintainability and extensibility**
 - **Generates properly formatted HTML with indentation and line breaks for improved readability and debugging**
 - **Enhanced table formatting with professional styling, semantic structure, and accessibility features**
+- **Bullet point enhancement with proper display and indentation from DOCX documents**

 ## Installation